 - headteachers, teachers and education staff

 It sets out what schools and colleges must do to safeguard and promote the welfare of children and young people under the age of 18.

-Download the guide for Keeping children safe in education
+Download the guide for Keeping children and young people safe in education

 This guidance is for:

 - directors of children’s services

 - chairs of local safeguarding children boards (LSCBs)

 - voluntary and community sector workers in contact with children and young people, and their families or carers